2025 Sumy offensive

-In mid-February, Russian forces launched another cross-border incursion, claiming to have entered the villages of Novenke and Basivka.
-The former village was captured within a few days.
+In February 2025, Russian forces launched a cross-border offensive from Russia into Ukraine's adjacent Sumy Oblast.
+The operation succeeded Russia's efforts to regain control of Kursk Oblast, following Ukraine's Kursk campaign in 2024.
+Russia entered the Sumy region near the villages of Novenke and Basivka.
 By the end of February, Ukraine's Center for Combatting Disinformation acknowledged the presence of Russian forces, while DeepState described Basivka and Novenke as "gray zones."

 Background

 Throughout 2024, Russian forces had launched limited cross-border attacks in Sumy Oblast, targeting the villages of Zhuravka, Chuikivka, Rozhkovychi, and Sytne, but all attempts ended in failure.
 Russian troops raided the village of Ryzhivka in June 2024, located near the border, close to the Russian settlement of Tyotkino.
 Geolocation footage confirmed that Russian troops had entered the village and advanced approximately 730 meters into Ukraine.
 However, the next day, Russian forces withdrew from the area.

 On 6 August 2024, Ukrainian forces launched an offensive into Russia's Kursk Oblast and occupied part of the region.
 On 15 August, they captured the town of Sudzha.
 Around the same time, Ukrainian military commander Oleksandr Syrskyi announced the establishment of a military administration in the occupied areas of Kursk Oblast, which was led by Major General Eduard Moskaliov as the head of the military command office.